mbretter/go-translation/README.md

 ## Usage

-Basically there are two translation functions, T and TL.
+Basically there are two translation functions, `T` and `TL`.
 T accepts the translation key only, while TL accepts the language code as first argument.

 The translation key is a representation of the path to the final field name in dot format.
 If the key was not found